google-research/google-research/sd_gym/README.md

-# [WIP] SDGym: A Reinforcement Learning Gym using System Dynamics models
+# SDGym: A Reinforcement Learning Gym using System Dynamics models

-This repository contains the code for an upcoming paper.
+This repository contains the code for the paper "[SDGym: Low-Code Reinforcement Learning Environments using System Dynamics Models](https://arxiv.org/abs/2310.12494)" which will be presented at ISDC 2024.

+Citation TBA.

 ## Installation
 Install via pip from github: